Rick Springfield: Songs referencing Springfield

 In 1985, Jimmy Hart recorded the song "Eat Your Heart Out Rick Springfield", featured on The Wrestling Album.
 The premise of the song is that the object of Hart's affection seems to idolise Springfield to the point that Hart feels rivalled by him, prompting Hart to pick up singing as well in order to compete for his girl's affection.
 The song makes references to "Dr Noah Drake" as well as to "Jessie's Girl".
 In a 2014 interview, Springfield said that although he had heard the title and was aware of the song's existence and had met with Jimmy Hart in person, he had never actually heard the song.

 Jonathan Coulton recorded the song "Je Suis Rick Springfield" about an American man trying to impress a French girl he just met in France by pretending to be Springfield.
 It was recorded in 2011 and appeared on the album Artificial Heart.

+In 1998, The Szuters recorded and released the song "The Rick Springfield Song" as part of The Szuters' American Pop album.